manuelacollis/manuelacollis.github.io/_pages/research.md

 confident in more gender congruent domains (i.e. more male-typed for men, more female-typed for women).
 After feedback, stereotypes continue to shape posterior beliefs, even beyond what a Bayesian model would predict.
-This is primarily because both men and women update their beliefs more positively in response to good news when it arrives in a more gender congruent domain
+This is primarily because both men and women update their beliefs more positively in response to good news when it arrives in a more gender congruent domain. </p>